Master of Arts in Political Science (M.A.)

 The degree program is research-oriented.
 Particular attention is paid to the teaching of quantitative and qualitative methods by means of which the student learns to apply theory to empirical reality.
 In this way you learn to develop and carry out your own research projects.

-Intensive training in methodology
+Intensive Training in Methodology

 Parallel to these studies you deepen your knowledge of the methodological foundations of political science.
 These include, among others, the philosophy of science, qualitative and quantitative methods, and the design of adequate conceptual frameworks for formulating advanced research questions.

 Aside from a lecture on the methods of political science the degree course is conducted in small seminars of from ten to thirty students.
 This study format allows you, in dialogue with fellow students and teachers, to acquire political science knowledge, to apply it to relevant issues, and to test its usability.
-Organizational support is provided by a degree program coordinator and the Student Office of the Geschwister Scholl Institute of Political Science.
+Organizational support is provided by a degree program coordinator and the student office of the Geschwister-Scholl-Institute of Political Science.

-- Double Master Degree with Universitat Pompeu Fabra (UPF) in Barcelona
+- Double Master Degree with Universitat Pompeu Fabra (UPF)

-- Double Master Degree with University Stockholm (SU)
+- Double Master Degree with Stockholm University (SU)